Early Childhood Education Screening

 • Self-Care

 The screening takes approximately one hour to complete.
-After the screening, parents have the opportunity to discuss the results of the screening as well as any concerns about their child, with a member of the screening team.
+After the screening, parents have the opportunity to discuss the results of the screening and any concerns about their child with a member of the screening team.

 Throughout the year, the Early Childhood Center works with families to address any developmental concerns in the areas of speech and language, gross or fine motor, social, or pre-academic that a parent might have.